Before You Buy A Foreclosure, Read This

 Finally, the bureaucratic process for purchasing a foreclosure can be lengthy and frustrating.
 Response times from the bank may be extended, and you may need to complete even more paperwork than is required for a typical closing.
 It may also be more difficult to finance the property than with a conventional mortgage.

 “Everything takes longer when buying a foreclosure because things must go through so many channels to get reviewed and/or approved,” Stewart says.
 “If things fall apart after a tense negotiation, this can translate into valuable time lost and missed opportunities for those that end up back in the market for a home.”

 At first glance, it seems the cons of buying a foreclosure outweigh the pros.
 However, there are still a significant number of homes that make the few advantages of buying a foreclosure to be well worth the effort.

 “When purchasing a foreclosed home, they are usually sold “as-is,” says Teris Pantazes, CEO and founder of EFynch.com, an online platform that connects users to contractors.
-“I found it important to engage in, and understand, what is needed in the home prior to the purchase and account for this in your price.
+“I found it important to engage in, and understand, what the home needs prior to the purchase and account for this in your price.
 Do not be put off by damage (especially in utility systems, i.e., HVAC), but account for this.
 Buying a property sight-unseen is usually not common and should only be reserved for those with true experience.”

 Ultimately, each case is a unique combination of the buyer’s financial status, intrinsic motivation, and the property under consideration.
-If you have the willingness to vet any potential home thoroughly, purchasing a foreclosure can still be an excellent path to home ownership.
+If you have the willingness to vet any potential home thoroughly, purchasing a foreclosure can still be an excellent path to homeownership.